mfeldbauer/bios611_project/README.md

 Once either of these apps runs (note that you can only run one at a time), open a new browser tab and go to ```localhost:8080```.
 You will be able to choose the subtype and which data you want to visualize.

 To close the connection, close the ```localhost:8080``` browser tab and click the stop sign in the upper corner of the Rstudio terminal.
-This is a necessary step if you want to run the interactive shiny heatmap.
+This is a necessary step if you want to run the other shiny apps.